apache/inlong-website/docs/design_and_concept/how_to_extend_extract_or_load_node_en.md

 There are three steps to extend an ExtractNode:

-**Step 1**：Inherit the ExtractNode class,the location of the class is： `inlong/inlong-sort/sort-common/src/main/java/org/apache/inlong/sort/protocol/node/ExtractNode.java`,  Specify the connector in the implemented ExtractNode.
+**Step 1**：Inherit the ExtractNode class,the location of the class is: `inlong/inlong-sort/sort-common/src/main/java/org/apache/inlong/sort/protocol/node/ExtractNode.java`.
+Specify the connector in the implemented ExtractNode.

 ```Java
 // Inherit ExtractNode class and implement specific classes, such as MongoExtractNode